Age-Friendly University Global Network

-The Age-Friendly University Global Network is an international consortium of higher education institutions that have committed to the engagement of individuals across the lifespan and have adopted the Ten Principles of the Age-Friendly University.
+The Age-Friendly University Global Network is an international consortium of higher education institutions that aim to increase the engagement of individuals across the lifespan and have adopted the Ten Principles of the Age-Friendly University.

 Background

 The Age-Friendly University (AFU) Global Network is an international consortium of institutions of higher education based at Arizona State University, dedicated to addressing the opportunities and challenges of an aging population.
 Established in 2012, the network is rooted in the Ten Principles of an Age-Friendly University, whose development was led by Dublin City University in Ireland in collaboration with a global group of academic and community leaders.
 The principles serve as a framework for guiding universities in becoming more inclusive of older adults in their educational offerings, research agendas, and community engagement initiatives.

 The AFU Global Network aims to recognizes the role of universities as contributors to the lifelong learning movement and emphasizes the importance of intergenerational learning, workforce development, and research that addresses the needs of aging populations.
 Member institutions commit to fostering age-friendly practices across three primary areas: teaching and learning, research and innovation, and civic engagement.
 Since launching in 2012, the network has expanded with member universities spanning multiple continents.

 The AFU Global Network aims to transform higher education to better serve individuals of all ages, particularly as societies worldwide experience demographic shifts toward older populations.
 Its initiatives support creating inclusive campuses that promote lifelong engagement and advance the broader societal goal of age inclusivity.